About the LEC

 - If two teams have the same record, ties will be broken by Head to Head record

-- If Head to Head records are identical, total games won will be used.
+- If Head to Head records are identical, destroyed nexus turrets will be taken into consideration

-- If still tied, a tiebreaker match will be played.
+- If still tied, a tiebreaker game will be played

-Starting with the 2015 LCS season, NA and EU leagues will utilize Championship Points (otherwise known to some as circuit points) for World Championship qualification.
+The LEC utilizes Championship Points for World Championship qualification.
 The Championship Point system ensures that teams always play their best and allows for better alignment with other international leagues.

-Here’s how an LCS team qualifies for Worlds:
+Here’s how an LEC team qualifies for Worlds:

 - 1st place team of the Summer Split will automatically qualify (AQ) for Worlds as the first seed from that region.